-- Throughout 2016, the Company continued to collect baseline environmental data as part of ongoing permit requirements and continued to work with external consultants to design a new exploration program, and to optimize the Project scope and Project economics. - Wheeler, submitted a draft of the Information Request responses ("IRs") to CEAA for review prior to a formal submission of responses as part of the Federal Government of Canada's Environmental Assessment process ("Federal EA").
+- Throughout the period, the Company continued to collect baseline environmental data as part of ongoing permit requirements and continued to work with external consultants to design a new exploration program, and to optimize the Project scope and Project economics. - Foster Wheeler, submitted a draft of the Information Request responses ("IRs") to CEAA for review prior to a formal submission of responses as part of the Federal Government of Canada's Environmental Assessment process ("Federal EA").
 Treasury, along with Wood Environmental ("Wood"), have since completed a formal submission of the IRs and a fully revised Environmental Impact Statement ("EIS") with accompanying appendices.
 With feedback given from CEAA the formal submission provided an updated Impact Assessment that describes all potential impacts of the Project and proposed mitigation measures for each impact.
-Some of the required work also included an updated assessment of the general site layouts and overall water balance as well as completing a geotechnical field program to support onsite infrastructure for both permitting and the Feasibility Study.
+Some of the required work includes an updated assessment of the general site layouts and overall water balance, as well as completing a geotechnical field program to support on-site infrastructure for both permitting and the Feasibility Study.
 This body of additional technical work will also be used in the engagement and consultation process with Indigenous peoples and communities, and the general public.
-The Company expects the Federal EA should be completed with a formal decision towards the end of 2018.
+The Company expects the Federal EA should be completed with a formal decision in 2019.
 This timeline includes the anticipated time for the Company to develop and submit responses to requests from the Federal EA process as well as the allotted time for the government's review. - On a parallel process with the Federal EA, Treasury continues to work on technical reports to support the provincial permitting process.
 Communication is ongoing with various provincial ministries to confirm the application formats and technical support required for each specific permit that will be granted under provincial authority.
 Both provincial mine closure plan and tailings storage facility construction reports continue to be advanced.
-Treasury expects the provincial permitting process to move in a similar timeline to the Federal EA and will provide updates as work progresses. - As a result of the EIS meeting conformity, the Project entered the 30-day public comment period starting April 25, 2015, and technical reviews conducted by various federal government agencies.
-CEAA hosted several Public Open House meetings in Wabigoon and Dryden, which Treasury Metals personnel and the respective technical consultants attended to act as technical support to CEAA.
-The meetings were well attended by local residents as an opportunity to provide comment and ask questions about the project.
+Treasury expects the provincial permitting process to move in a similar timeline to the Federal EA and will provide updates as work progresses.

-Other recent key milestones and events in 2016 and 2017:
+Other recent key milestones and events in 2017 and 2016: